Ellen Stager: Marchioness of Ormonde

-(3) that Ellen, during the lifetime of Lord Arthur, would have the use of any Family Jewels which Lord Ormonde had the power to dispose of.

 The new Lord and Lady Ormonde continued to live at Gennings, and maintain their London residence at 7 Portman Square, and later 11 Bryanston Square, whilst Lord and Lady Ossory lived at Kilkenny Castle and leased various houses in London.
 Due to the declining estate income of the Ormonde Estates, wages rises and taxation increases, Lord Ossory made the decision to vacate Kilkenny Castle in 1935.

 Whilst Kilkenny Castle remained as the family seat, the Ormonde's house at 11 Bryanston Square seems to have been the primary base in London for family events.
 The house loaned to Ellen's elder daughter, Lady Evelyn Drummond, for the wedding reception of her daughter Anne Drummond in July 1930.
 In June 1938 Lord and Lady Ormonde loaned their London residence to Lord and Lady Ossory for a large ball.
 This dance was a joint coming-of-age party for Ellen's grandson, Anthony Viscount Thurles, as well as a debutante 'coming-out' party for their granddaughter Lady Moyra Butler.
-The guest list reported in newspapers at the time provides some insight into the high social standing of the Butler family; among the notable guests who accepted invitations were the United States Ambassador Joseph P. Kennedy Sr. (father of US President John F. Kennedy) and his daughter Kathleen (later Marchioness of Hartington), The Earl and Countess of Airlie, Alexander Mountbatten, 1st Marquess of Carisbrooke (a grandson of Queen Victoria) and the Marchioness of Carisbrooke, Viscount and Viscountess Curzon, Earl and Countess FitzWilliam, Albert Spencer, 7th Earl Spencer and Countess Spencer (the paternal grandparents of Diana, Princess of Wales), the Duke and Duchess of Marlborough, Helen Percy, Duchess of Northumberland (who at the time was Mistress of the Robes to Queen Elizabeth), and the Earl and Countess of Shrewsbury.
+The guest list reported in newspapers at the time includes multiple prominent individuals from British and American High Society during the late 1930s, including the American Ambassador Joseph P. Kennedy Sr. and his daughter Kathleen, Lord Carisbrooke, Viscount Curzon, the Earl FitzWilliam, the Earl Spencer, The Duke of Marlborough, the-then Mistress of the Robes Helen Percy, Duchess of Northumberland, Major the Hon John Jacob Astor, and The Hon Pamela Digby.

-Ellen was also recorded as serving on the Board of the West Kent Hospital in 1936 and 1937.

-Taxation Court Case
+As Marchioness of Ormonde, Ellen played a prominent role in high society which was typical for British Peers' Wives in the 1920s and 30's, serving as President of the St Marylebone Conservative Association's Ball Committee in 1933, as well as being a member of the Board of the West Kent Hospital in 1936 and 1937.
+She was present at both the Coronation of King George V and Queen Mary in 1911, as well as the Coronation of George VI and Elizabeth in 1937, although her husband Lord Ormonde is not recorded as also being in attendance at the latter.

+Ellen's long-serving Lady's Maid Minnie Eva Chubb died on 12 January 1939 at St Mary Abbots Hospital, London.
+Probate records indicate that her registered address was the Ormondes' townhouse at 11 Bryanston Square, London.
+Minnie had been in Ellen's employ for at least twenty-seven years, since accompanying Ellen on her visit to Ohio in 1912.